phil-rice/Phils-Blog/_posts/2015-11-22-Real-World-Play-Testing-Part-1.markdown

 put it in the root of the project.

 {% highlight scala %}
-class LoginIntegrationTest extends PlaySpec with OneServerPerSuite with OneBrowserPerTest with ChromeFactory {
+class LoginIntegrationSpec  extends PlaySpec with OneServerPerSuite with OneBrowserPerTest with ChromeFactory {

   "The login page" must {
     "diplay 'Logged In as" in {